rmoorman/yramagicman.stow-dotfiles/README.md

       local path to the `init.zsh` file for the plugin, beginning with the
       $CONFIG_DIR variable.
 The git repo can be any url that resolves to a git repository

 3. Once you have those two things edited, run `$dotfiles_dir/init.sh`.
-This will run gnu stow and put everything in your home directory, or `.config` directory as is necessary. **A word of warning though: Any conflicting dotfiles in your home directory will cause this to fail.** You will have to back up those files and remove them in order for this to work.
+This will run put everything in your home directory, or `.config` directory as is necessary. **A word of warning though: Any conflicting dotfiles in your home directory will cause this to fail.** You will have to back up those files and remove them in order for this to work.
 4. After gnu stow finishes successfully init.sh will automatically change your default shell to ZSH, if it's not already ZSH.
 5. Log out and back in, or open a new shell.
 If you have any packages configured